uli28/ng-dev/labs/L0-base-layout/readme.md

 ![layout](_images/food-layout.png)

-Load the menu items in the navbar using a menu.service that thakes its values from `assets/menu-items.json`:
+It will load the menu items in the navbar using a navbar.service that takes its values from `assets/menu-items.json`:

 ```json
 [